githubocto/flat-demo-bitcoin-price/README.md

 <img src="https://raw.githubusercontent.com/githubocto/flat-demo-bitcoin-price/readme-assets/assets/diagram2.png" alt="diagram" width="400"/>

+## Using Python

+While this example uses a javascript Deno file to run the postprocessing, you can also use Python as specified in this example: [https://github.com/pierrotsmnrd/flat_data_py_example](https://github.com/pierrotsmnrd/flat_data_py_example).
+Thank you [@pierrotsmnrd](https://github.com/pierrotsmnrd)!

 ## Tutorial using the Github GUI

 This is a super simple example of how to use Flat Data using the Github GUI.